lmcai/PhyloHerb/README.md

 ## I. Prerequisites and installation

 To process large datasets (>20 sp), high performance cluster is recommended.
 Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
-Installation instructions for some of the following software can be found [here](/botany2021_tutorial/README.md).
+Detailed installation instructions for dependencies can be found [here](/botanymeeting_tutorial/README.md).

 ### PhyloHerb
 PhyloHerb is designed to extract orthologous genetic regions from preexisting assemblies.
 It also provides utility functions to assist assembly and phylogenomic data curation.